 - Adopt and implement business incentives and grant opportunities.

 - Create gateways through the use of public art.

 - Accomplishments - 2021 to Present

-Award The Kentucky League of Cities (KLC) named Paducah as the 2022 KLC City Government of the Year in September 2022.
+Award - 2022 City Government of the Year The Kentucky League of Cities (KLC) named Paducah as the 2022 KLC City Government of the Year in September 2022.
 The award recognizes a city that has elevated its community through quality governance or done something transformational for the city.
 An independent board of judges from around the state selected Paducah which applied based upon the City Commission’s decision to prioritize the Southside and develop the Southside Rise & Shine Neighborhood Spruce Up initiative.
 “Community innovation is a pillar of the Kentucky League of City’s mission statement, and we are excited that this year’s City Government of the Year award winner exemplifies that goal,” said KLC Executive Director/CEO J.D.
 Chaney.
 “Paducah city officials and employees made a unified commitment to embrace neighborhood empowerment and grow pride in areas of the city that have not always been at the forefront.
 The city’s impact is testament to the ability of city officials to reenergize communities, create new economic development opportunities, and enhance the quality of life.
 We are proud to recognize the City of Paducah and look forward to seeing the long-term impact of its Rise & Shine program.”

 - In March 2021, the City partnered with the community to hold two live-streamed Southside Neighborhood Public Meetings (see videos below) at Soiree's Events Center which were attended by approximately 180 city and county residents.
 City provided a thank you email and social media post with an update on the themes heard at the meetings on March 26.